jaseknighter/osc-mod/README.md

 ### navigation
 navigate to the mod in the system menu (SYSTEM>MODS>OSC-MOD) to review the available params for the currently loaded script.

-E2 to cycle through the params. make note of the `osc addr` values of the params you want to control via osc (e.g. `/engine_level`).
+E2 to cycle through the params.
+K1+E2 to jump to the prev/next params group for faster navigation.

-K1+E2 to jump to the next params group for faster navigation.
+make note of the `osc addr` values of the params you want to control via osc (e.g. `/engine_level`).

 K1+K3 to save the params for the currently loaded script to the norns filesystem at: /we/dust/data/osc-mod.